stefanoteso/caipi/README.md

 Usage
 -----

-You can run Caipi as follows:
+You can run CAIPI as follows:
 ```bash
     python3 caipi.py $problem $learner $example-selection-strategy
 ```